ibrahimsaber1/CS50/README.md

-# CS50 Problem Sets Repository
+# CS50 Problem Sets

-Welcome to the **CS50 Problem Sets Repository**!
+Welcome to the **CS50 Problem Sets**!
 This repository is designed to consolidate and organize problem sets and projects from various CS50 courses, focusing on different domains of computer science and programming.

 ## About This Repository